Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 Action type 'button'
 --------------------
 These actions are visually displayed as buttons and manually invoked via button click.
-With default underscore.js templates these buttons will be located at top navbar of the grid.
-Usually type ``'button'`` actions are not targeted to existing grid rows but are supposed either to create new rows or to process the whole queryset / list of rows.
+With the default underscore.js templates these buttons are located at top navbar of the grid (datatable).
+Usually type ``'button'`` actions are not targeted to the single row, but are supposed either to create new rows or to process the whole queryset / list of rows.

 However, when ``App.ko.Grid`` -derived class instance has visible row selection enabled via ``init()`` method ``options.showSelection`` = ``true`` and / or ``options.selectMultipleRows`` = ``true``, the button action could be